Trump, getting facts wrong, says he may free Blagojevich

 As time passed with no action by Trump, Blagojevich’s wife, Patti, went on a media blitz with an apparent target audience of one: Trump himself.

 Patti Blagojevich, who comes from a influential family of Chicago Democrats, went out of her way to praise the Republican president.
-And in comments that would have pleased Trump, she likened the investigation of her husband to the Russia investigation that the president repeatedly called a “witch hunt.”
+She gave several interviews on Fox News, one of the president’s favorite news sources, likening the investigation of her husband to the Russia investigation that Trump called a “witch hunt.”

 In his comments this week, Trump expressed sympathy for the Blagojevich daughters and admiration for Patti.